vaibhawvipul/First-steps-towards-Deep-Learning/Chapter-4/Chapter-4.md

 - What are RNNs?
 - LSTM and its variants
 - Generating words with LSTMs in pytorch
+- problems with RNNs and LSTMS
-- Advances in the field
+- Advances in the field (Transformers)